xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 innermost loop.
 Then it can pass the address to the routine that translates the  break instruction.
-Since an `IF` statement doesn't change the loop level, procedure `DoIf` doesn't need to do anything except  pass the label into ITS blocks (both  of  them).
-Since loops DO change the level,  each  loop  construct  simply ignores whatever label is above it and passes its own exit label along.
+Since an `IF` statement doesn't change the loop level, procedure `DoIf` doesn't need to do anything except  pass the label into _its_ blocks (both  of  them).
+Since loops _do_ change the level,  each  loop  construct  simply ignores whatever label is above it and passes its own exit label along.

 All  this  is easier to show you than it is to  describe.
 I'll